 The Canadian government recognizes that the separation of families is a challenging process.
 For this reason, Canada has instituted several immigration programs designed to reunite family members.
-Under Canada’s immigrations goals for family reunification, Canadian citizens and permanent residents may be eligible to sponsor spouses, common-law partners, children and other dependents, parents, and grandparents.
+Under Canada’s immigration goals for family reunification, Canadian citizens and permanent residents may be eligible to sponsor spouses, common-law partners, children, and other dependents, parents, and grandparents.

 Spouse or Common-Law Partner Sponsorship

 Under current immigration programs, most Canadian citizens or permanent residents are eligible to sponsor their spouses or common-law partners for Canadian immigration.
 When married, a person can generally sponsor their spouse for Canadian permanent residence as long as the marriage is legally recognized in both Canada and the country of marriage.
 For common-law partners, a person can sponsor their partner for Canadian permanent residence as long as the couple meets Canada’s definition of legal common-law partnership.
 There do exist exceptions to these rules.

 Canada’s immigration system enables most parents to sponsor their dependent children and other legal dependents for Canadian permanent residence.
 To do this, the parent must be a Canadian citizen or permanent resident and the person being sponsored must meet Canada’s definition of being a dependent.
 Immigration, Refugees and Citizenship Canada defines a dependent child as any child under 22 years old who does not have a spouse or common-law partner.
 As well, it may be possible for a child over the age of 22 to qualify as a dependent child if they are unable to financially support themselves because of a mental or physical condition.